-- Step 3 Using the sum of the selected biomass components for individual trees, determine the per plot estimate of total tree biomass for each plot. - Step 4 Determine the tree biomass estimate for each stratum by calculating a mean biomass per acre estimate from plot level biomass derived in Step 3 multiplied by the number acres in the stratum. - Step 5 Determine total project standing dead carbon (in metric tonnes CO2) by summing the biomass of each stratum for the project area and converting biomass to carbon by multiplying by 0.5, kilograms to metric tonnes by dividing by 1000, and finally carbon to CO2 by multiplying by 3.664.
+- Step 3 Using the sum of the selected biomass components for individual trees, determine the per plot estimate of total standing dead tree biomass for each plot. - Step 4 Determine the tree biomass estimate for each stratum by calculating a mean biomass per acre estimate from plot level biomass derived in Step 3 multiplied by the number acres in the stratum. - Step 5 Determine total project standing dead carbon (in metric tons CO2) by summing the biomass of each stratum for the project area and converting biomass to carbon by multiplying by 0.5, kilograms to metric tons by dividing by 1000, and finally carbon to CO2 by multiplying by 3.664.

-4.2.3.2 LYING DEAD WOOD (IF INCLUDED)
+4.2.3.2 Lying Dead Wood (if included)

-The lying dead wood pool is highly variable and stocks may or may not increase as the stands age (depending on previous and projected forest management).
+Accounting of carbon in the lying dead wood pool is optional, and stocks may or may not increase as the stands age (depending on previous and projected forest management).
 Where included, the following steps are required:

-Step 1 Lying dead wood must be sampled using the line intersect method (Harmon and Sexton 1996).
-At least two 50-meter lines (164 ft) are established bisecting each plot and the diameters of the lying dead wood (≥ 10 cm diameter [≥ 3.9 inches]) intersecting the lines are measured.
+- Step 1 Lying dead wood must be sampled using the line intersect method (Harmon and Sexton 1996).
+At least two 50-meter lines (164 ft) are established bisecting each plot and the diameters of the lying dead wood (≥ 10 cm diameter [≥ 3.9 inches]) intersecting the lines are measured. - Step 2 The dead wood is assigned to one of the three density states (sound, intermediate, and rotten) by species using the "machete test", as recommended by IPCC Good Practice